|Oxford Jewish Heritage Maps|

 How to use these Maps

-Simply hover over a map, and you will see a magnification of the map to the right in which you can pan around.
+Simply hover over a map, and you will see a magnification of part of the map to the right in which you can pan around.

-Please note the map images are very large and depending on your bandwidth can take anywhere from a few seconds to a minute to load.
+Please note the map images are large files and depending on your bandwidth can take anywhere from a few seconds to a minute to load.

 Development of Oxford to the Early 13th Century